Blog

 Many organizations make the mistake of thinking a report presented with a narrator can be just as easily understood without one.
 Once the report has been delivered, a version with the narrator’s notes or annotations is usually uploaded onto the cloud.
 They expect all users to catch themselves up from there.

-However, reports presented by a narrator will typically not display all of the relevant information, allowing some space for the narrator to fill in the gaps and connect the dots.
+However, reports presented by a narrator will typically display only some of the relevant information, allowing some space for the narrator to fill in the gaps and connect the dots.
 Unless the annotations perfectly capture the narrator’s mind, at least some information will likely get lost or miscommunicated along the way.

 Below you'll see an example of how hard it is to interpret a graph without any narrator or additional explanation